iremorsei/magnetic_button/README.md

 ## Untested Features

 - **Mobile On-Hold Magnetic Effect(Undergoing Testing)**: We are currently in the testing phase for an on-hold magnetic effect specifically designed for mobile devices.
-This functionality is intended to enable buttons to maintain their movement in response to touch gestures, enhancing interactivity on mobile platforms."
+This functionality is intended to enable buttons to maintain their movement in response to hold gestures, enhancing interactivity on mobile platforms."

 ## Features